jaroslavpsenicka/la-casa-software/README.md

 The server exposes an API, which is [documented here](https://la-casa-software.herokuapp.com/api-docs).

+The server consumes approx 667MB RAM when fully loaded and indexed.

 ### Client side
 The client is standard React/Bootstrap application, the code is organized as follows:
 ```